Day 1: Cusco – Ollantaytambo – KM 82 – Wayllabamba

-We wake up early to begin our ascent to Dead Woman´s Pass.
+We wake up early to begin our ascent to Dead Woman’s Pass.
 The views of the snow-capped mountains and the cloud forest are fantastic.
 This first stretch is the most difficult part of the trek.
-It consists of a steep ascent that stretches for nine kilometers, which will bring us to the first mountain pass in the Inca Trail, Abra Warmihuañusca (Dead Woman’s pass).
-We will stop for early lunch at Llulluchapampa to relax and to buy any last essentials.
+It consists of a steep ascent that stretches for nine kilometers, which will bring us to the first mountain summit on the Inca Trail, Abra Warmihuañusca (Dead Woman’s Pass).
+We’ll stop halfway for an early lunch at Llulluchapampa to relax and to buy any last energy drinks or snacks.
 We may be able to see deer and falcons in this area.
-From Llulluchapampa, the landscape changes from cloud forest to puna (a dry and high area with little vegetation).
-We will have the chance to spot domesticated llamas and alpacas, who graze on ichu (one of the few plants that grow at that altitude).
-Following, it’s a two hour walk up to the pass, where we can enjoy the beautiful panorama.
-After we’ve made it to the pass, it’s downhill for the rest of the day.
-After about two hours, and have a free afternoon in the Pacaymayo valley.
+From Llulluchapampa, the landscape changes from cloud forest to dry and arid with less vegetation.
+We’ll have the chance to spot domesticated llamas and alpacas, who graze on ichu (one of the few plants that grow at that altitude).
+Following lunch, it’s a 2 hour walk up to the summit, where we can enjoy the beautiful panorama.
+After we’ve made it, its downhill for the rest of the day!
+2 hours later we’ll reach our campsite and have a free afternoon in the Pacaymayo valley.

 Total Distance: 10 km (7,376 miles)

 Estimated Walking Time: 6 hours

 Day 3: Pacaymayo – Runcu Raccay Pass – Phuyupatamarca